 Siding is the material attached to the exterior surface of your house to protect it from the elements.
 Every house except brick, stucco, or masonry houses needs siding.
-As explained by a professional Northern Virginia roofing and exterior remodeling company, the siding, along with the roof, creates a watertight barrier that keeps heat, cold, water, and wind from seeping into your building.
+As explained by professional siding contractors in Northern Virginia, the siding, along with the roof, creates a watertight barrier that keeps heat, cold, water, and wind from seeping into your building.

 Siding can be made from wood, asphalt, vinyl, steel, aluminum, and composite (a combination of different materials).
 In addition to being made from different materials, siding also comes in various styles and shapes.

 Reasons why your home needs siding

 What does the siding on the house actually do?

 1. It is an essential part of the building envelope

 The building envelope helps prevent energy loss or gain and makes it possible to regulate the home's internal temperature.
 If your siding is damaged, the home's energy efficiency will be severely impaired.

 As a vital part of the system that creates your home's energy performance, the siding stands as a barrier against strong winds.
 Without the siding, which works in combination with your home's insulation, it would be harder to maintain your home's temperatures at the desired levels.

 2. Helps to create the waterproof envelope

 Water infiltration is a constant threat in modern construction.
 It is the number one factor in the deterioration of both the interior and exterior features of the building.
 The roof, gutters, foundations, and siding act as your home's first line of defense against water.
 By providing a watertight seal on the house's exterior surface, the siding plays a vital role in minimizing damage by moisture infiltration.

 3. Keeps vermin away from the house

 Without the protective covering offered by siding, the materials that make up the walls of your house would be exposed to all sorts of creatures.
 Siding provides a uniform surface – without cracks or openings – which serves as an effective barrier against pests.